 #2 Protection against Brute Force attacks

-Almost a billion times a month websites are attacked with the above described Brute Force Attacks described above.
-Good if your WordPress web hoster has already taken care of this.
-Our RB Login Protector will get in front of your WP login area and 'blacklist' IP addresses that repeatedly try to log in with fake login credentials.
+Almost a billion times a month, websites are attacked with the above-described Brute Force Attacks described above.
+Good if your WordPress web host has already taken care of this.
+Our RB Login Protector will preempt your WP login area and 'blacklist' IP addresses that repeatedly try to log in with false login credentials.

 In the settings of your BOX you can define exactly after how many login attempts this block should take effect and how long the relevant IPs are blocked.
 In combination with a strong password, it is practically impossible to gain access to the website in this way.